pablinme/pablinme.github.io/series/multithreading/index.md

 permalink: /series/multithreading/
 ---

-This series holds a collection of different scenarios on how to use threads with C#.
+How to use threads on different scenarios with C#.

 ## Articles
 - [Event Reset](./event-reset)